mlswg/mls-protocol/draft-ietf-mls-protocol.md

     }
 } MLSPlaintextTBS;
 ~~~~~

+[[OPEN ISSUE: group_id and epoch are duplicated in the TBS and in GroupContext.
+Think about how to de-duplicate.]]

 The ciphertext field of the MLSCiphertext object is produced by
 supplying the inputs described below to the AEAD function specified